ofthewildfire/ofthewildfire/README.md

 # 👋 Hi, I'm Kirsten Melissa!

-I'm a self-taught developer currently exploring the MERN stack and TypeScript.
-With a Java and Python foundation and some computer science credits, I'm on a journey to deepen my coding skills and build impactful projects.
+I'm a self-taught developer with experience in HTML, CSS, JavaScript, React, and Tailwind CSS.
+I've also gained some college credits in computer science, where I learned the basics of Java and Python.
+I'm currently focused on building projects with the MERN stack and TypeScript.

 ## 🌟 What I'm Up To
 - **Freelancing**: Offering web development services and working on exciting new projects.
-- **Learning**: Diving into TypeScript, React, MongoDB, and Express.
+- **Learning**: Exploring TypeScript, MongoDB, and Express.
-- **Current Project**: Working on a "Let Me Help You Feel Less Alone" project.
+- **Current Project**: Developing a "Let Me Help You Feel Less Alone" project.

 ## 🌐 Connect With Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/kmcochrane)